bquiala/NeuroWave-Classifier/README.md

 # NeuroWave-Classifier
-- Text files are for traininnig the neural network
+- Text files are for traininig the neural network
-- To make the code work group text files by the first letter of their names into 3 folders, O = Normal, F = Preseizure, S = Seizure
+- To make the code work after adding more training data if desired, group text files by the first letter of their names, O = Normal, F = Preseizure, S = Seizure
-- Name the folder after the first letter of the files in that folder
-- Group all 3 folders into a single folder and name it whatever you want, this is the filepath that will be used to input training data into the code
+- Make sure each file that is added is has one of those 3 letters as the first letter in their file name corresponding to what the file represents

 - PNG file is the warining that is to be displayed if a seizure or pre-seizure event are detected
 - UnclassifiedPatientDataSample.txt file is sample data used to confirm code works